 Your new smile needs to be kept as is.
 You spent money and time perfecting your teeth, it is important to keep your retainer, whatever the device is, in tip-top form.
 There will be a time when your retainer needs replacing.
-In this post, we’ll take you through 5 reasons why you should replace your retainer.
-Let’s get looking.

 How a Retainer Works

 There are two main types of retainers: fixed and removable.
 As its name suggests, the fixed type is installed in the patient’s mouth.
 This type is typically used for the front upper and/or lower teeth because it is the most reliable in terms of ensuring the teeth remain precisely straight.

 The removable type of retainer can be used on its own or with one or more fixed retainers.
 If fixed retainers are installed, the removable retainer(s) will fit right over their fixed counterparts.
 Removable retainers are easier to use since they can be taken out to eat, floss and brush, or for special events.
 But because they do not remain in place at all times, the teeth can achieve some minimal movement during the time a removable retainer is not being worn.

 A removable retainer also typically uses thin pieces of wire to control tooth movement, but it does this in combination with an impression of the upper and/or lower palates that holds the retainer wires in place inside your mouth.
 Another option that is often used looks similar to an aligner in that it is a clear mold of the teeth with only a shallow shelf that is only barely visible from the front of the teeth.

 Can I Get a Replacement Retainer from a Different Orthodontist?